Methodology

 contextBackground information about the user's environment or habits.

-otherNotable behavioral or emotional signal that doesn't fit the above types.
+otherNotable behavioral or emotional observation that doesn't fit the above types.

 Example quotes: